Compare bank accounts for three or more people

-Many banks offer joint accounts for three or more people.
-You’ll each get your own debit card linked to the account, and there generally aren’t extra charges or fees for having several account holders.
-This guide focuses on personal currrent accounts.
-If you are looking to get a joint account for business purposes, see our guide on joint business bank accounts.
+Some banks offer joint accounts for 3 or more people.
+You’ll each get your own debit card linked to the account, and there generally aren’t extra charges or fees for this.
+This comparison is for personal accounts – we also have a joint business bank accounts guide.

 Joint bank accounts compared